Rortizri/Time-Series/README.md

 K-Nearest Neighbors

--K-Nearest Neighbors(or k-NN for short) is a simple machine learning algorithm that categorizes an input by using its k nearest neighbors.
+- K-Nearest Neighbors(or k-NN for short) is a simple machine learning algorithm that categorizes an input by using its k nearest neighbors.

 Support-Vector Machines

--In Machine Learning, Support-Vector Machines (SVMs, also support-vector networks) are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis.
+- In Machine Learning, Support-Vector Machines (SVMs, also support-vector networks) are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis.